lliendo/Radar/docs/server-configuration.rst

 * pid file : On UNIX platforms this file holds the PID of the Radar process.
 When Radar starts it will record its pidfile here and when it shuts down this file is deleted.
-Pid files are not recorded on MS Windows platforms.
+Pid files are not recorded on Windows platforms.

 * checks, contacts, monitors, plugins : All these set of options tell